HitomaruKonpaku/twspace-crawler/README.md

-  --user <USER>             Watch & download live Spaces from users, separate by comma (,) --id <SPACE_ID>           Watch & download live Space with id --force                   Force download Space when using with --id --url <PLAYLIST_ID>       Download Space using playlist url --notification            Show notification about new live Space
+  --user <USER>             Watch & download live Spaces from users, separate by comma (,) --id <SPACE_ID>           Watch & download live Space with id --force                   Force download Space when using with --id --url <PLAYLIST_URL>       Download Space using playlist url --notification            Show notification about new live Space

   --extract-cc <FILE_PATH>  Extract captions from jsonl file and exit